microsoft/TokenReplace/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->
 ## Introduction
 This is a simple example of how to replace tokens in code on-the-fly during a build script.
-Two examples are provided, one using a build variable (declared as an evironment variable in the build script), the other using project secrets (maintaed under settings -> ssecrets).
+Two examples are provided, one using a build variable (declared as an environment variable in the build script), the other using project secrets (maintained under Settings -> Secrets).

 ## Contents